what’s left of the day

 19.11—22.12.2022

-On January 1st, 2016, Giona Maiarelli started to create every evening a collage with the pages of the "New York Times".
-A way to witness a year that would be tumultuous (Trump had already announced his candidacy for president).
-The challenge of working with limited material forces him to look with fresh eyes and an open mind.
-Twenty-one collages of the "New York Times Art Project" dive us into our most recent actuality across a visual kaleidoscope where one can discern the deep relationship between the collages and Giona's graphic design practice.
+On January 1st, 2016, Giona Maiarelli began creating a collage every evening using pages from The New York Times.
+It became a way to witness a year that would soon prove tumultuous.
+Working with limited material challenged him to look with fresh eyes and an open mind.
+Twenty‑one collages from the New York Times Art Project immerse us in recent history through a visual kaleidoscope, revealing the deep connection between this body of work and Giona’s graphic design practice.

-Also part of the show Giona’s new series, "Survey of the American West."
-These collages are made with photographic images exploring the "West" of the United States, commissioned by the American government to photographers such as Ansel Adams between the late 19th and mid-20th centuries.
-Hand-painted geometric paper shapes dialogue with black and white photographic images of a severe and solemn nature.
+Also included in the exhibition is Maiarelli’s new series, Survey of the American West.
+These collages draw from photographic images commissioned by the U.S. government to photographers such as Ansel Adams between the late 19th and mid‑20th centuries.
+Hand‑painted geometric paper shapes enter into dialogue with black‑and‑white photographs of a severe, solemn landscape.

 Installation photographs